vivekvardhan2810/R-Language-EDA-data-Mining-/README.md

 <p>6) The correlation matrix (cor(iris[, 1:4])) quantifies the linear relationships between variables.</p>
 <p>7) The corrplot library is used to create a heatmap visualizing the correlation matrix.</p>
 <p>8) The corrplot library is used to create a heatmap visualizing the correlation matrix.</p>
+<P>Overall, these visualizations and analyses are commonly used in exploratory data analysis (EDA) to understand the characteristics of a dataset.</P>